How to patch headless Chrome to avoid detection

 const patchFingerprint = (noise) => {

-// navigator.webdriver is `true` under automation.
-Normal browsing reports `false`.
+// navigator.webdriver is `true` under automation. normal browsing reports `false`.

 Object.defineProperty(navigator, 'webdriver', { get: () => false })

-// Headless Chrome reports a software renderer ("SwiftShader" / "Google Inc.").
+// headless Chrome reports a software renderer ("SwiftShader" / "Google Inc.").

-// Spoof WebGL vendor/renderer strings for a desktop Windows GPU path.
+// spoof WebGL vendor/renderer strings for a desktop Windows GPU path.

 const getParameter = WebGLRenderingContext.prototype.getParameter